 This short hiking vacation is meant for people who already stay in Sofia (thus being able to start early in the morning on Day 1) and continue their stay in Bulgaria right after the tour (as they will be dropped of again in Sofia in the evening of Day 4).
-Note that the below program is still a sample, which can be modified in any way (even adding more hiking days, or alternative routes, for example including a hike to Mt.
-Musala (2925m).

 You walk every day with just a daypack.
 The rest/unnecessary luggage either remains inside the transfer vehicle, or in your accommodation.